cys278/My-AI-Based-Todo-List/README.md

 - **TailwindCSS**: Ensures a responsive and modern design.
 - **Color Scheme**: Red tones for buttons and headers, with balanced text and background colors.

-## Future Enhancements
-- Add task categories and priorities.
-- Implement a task completion tracker.
-- Integrate user authentication.
-- Add AI suggestions for task scheduling and prioritization.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

 ## Acknowledgments
 - OpenAI for the GPT models.